List of Fast & Furious characters: Firuz

-Furious 7
+Antagonists introduced in Furious 7

 Mose Jakande

 Mose Jakande was a Nigerian born terrorist who led a Private Military Base.
 He is powerful and violent, with no allegiance to anyone.
-He is hired by Cipher to capture the hacker known as "Ramsey", who has created a device called God's Eye, which can find anyone on Earth.
+He is hired by Cipher to capture the hacker known as Ramsey, who has created a device called God's Eye, which can find anyone on Earth.
 He teams up with Deckard Shaw in order to take on Dominic and his team after they rescue Ramsey from his henchmen, but soon turns on Shaw when faced with a chance to take out Toretto during a fight between the two men on top of a car park in LA.
 He is killed in the ending climactic scene after Dom plants Deckard Shaw's bag of grenades on his helicopter, which Hobbs shoots, destroying the helicopter with Jakande still inside.

 In The Fate of the Furious, Jakande's photo is shown and his recruitment by Cipher to capture the God's Eye and Ramsey is revealed.
 Mose Jakande is portrayed by Djimon Hounsou.